-We have held the IQM Centre of Excellence status for the past 4 years and attained Flagship School status for the first time in 2018.

-We have demonstrated through national annual assessment that we have the capacity to play a strong leadership role in developing inclusion best practice across a network of schools; as well as being committed to extending those networks and publish classroom-based research.
+Trinity Fields School has held the IQM Centre of Excellence status for the past 4 years and attained Flagship School status for the first time in April 2018.
+We have demonstrated through a national annual assessment that we have the capacity to play a strong leadership role in developing inclusion best practice across a network of schools; as well as being committed to extending those networks and develop classroom-based research.